-Since picking a checking account can be a difficult decision, we break down the student checking option from Bank of America.
+Since picking a checking account can be a difficult decision, we break down the student checking options from Bank of America.

 No Monthly Fees Until the Age of 24

 The best part of both of these accounts:

 Accountholders under the age of 24 don’t have to pay a monthly fee — if they’re also enrolled in school.